 Diversity and inclusion initiatives have been knocking on Corporate America’s door for several years.
 Whether or not companies have the resources to implement strong D&I programs appears to be the pain point.
-Seems like organizations are beginning to realize diversity and inclusion programs aren’t something you can put a check mark next to by creating a task force or having the HR department comply with hiring quotas.
+Organizations are beginning to realize D&I programs aren’t something you can put a check mark next to by creating a task force or having HR comply with hiring quotas.
 Outside resources should be tapped, allowing for the first step – discovery – to begin.
 After all, how can any C-Suite truly know what the pain points are for a company unless they start a conversation with the employees and contractors inside an organization?

 How to get the momentum moving in the right direction

-Statistics show that only five percent of companies who have pushed the envelope have a female CEO, and only a handful of these companies has more than one female top executive.
+Statistics show that only five percent of companies who have pushed the envelope have a female CEO.
+Moreover, only a handful of these companies has more than one female top executive.
 People are starting to notice.
 It’s a dismal track record and offers a limited path to the C-suite for women and minorities.

 Do you have a D&I Task Force in place?
 You may benefit from a fine group of cross-functional peers with the ability to get things done, but how do you measure the group’s progress?